 - Medicare local coverage determinations and national coverage determinations

-- All Humana policies, including medical coverage policies, Humana provider manuals, claims payment policies, Humana PPI department policies published on Humana.com, and code-editing policies
+- All Humana policies, including but not limited to, medical coverage policies, provider manuals, claims payment policies, PPI Department policies published on Humana.com and code-editing policies

 - National Uniform Billing guidelines from the National Uniform Billing Committee